Visitors to the National Elk Refuge may experience their Refuge through a number outdoor recreational opportunities.

 The main trail on the Refuge is the nearly 6 mile, paved pathway that runs along beautiful wetland and grassland habitat.
 The trail connects to several paved trails in Grand Teton National Park.

 Cycling is the most popular activity along the pathway.
 Visitors who are looking for a full day adventure can bike from the National Elk Refuge to Jenny Lake in Grand Teton National Park.
 This 40 mile roundtrip cycle is a stunning way to experience the Refuge and Grand Teton without the use of a vehicle.

-Visitors who are looking for a shorter adventure can stroll along the beginning of the pathway, which departs from the north lawn of the Jackson Hole & Greater Yellowstone Visitor Center.
+Visitors who are looking for a shorter adventure can stroll along the beginning of the pathway, which departs from the north lawn of the National Elk Refuge & Greater Yellowstone Visitor Center.
 Flat Creek meanders under the pathway, allowing for opportunities to spot cutthroat trout, river otters, and various ducks.